haopeng-nlp/haopeng-nlp.github.io/_pages/about.md

 ---

 I am an Assistant Professor at the [Department of Computer Science](https://cs.illinois.edu/) of the [University of Illinois at Urbana-Champaign (UIUC)](https://illinois.edu/).
 I received my Ph.D. from the [University of Washington](https://www.washington.edu/), with [Noah Smith](https://nasmith.github.io/), and my Bachelors Degree from [Peking University](https://english.pku.edu.cn/).
-I spent one year at the [Allen Institute for Artificial Intelligence](https://allenai.org/) as a Young Investigator, and time at Microsoft Research, Google, and DeepMind.

-My current research interests focus on **large language models (LLMs)**.
+I'm broadly interested in **large language models (LLMs)**.
 Recently, I focus on AI towards:
 - Solving complex reasoning problems in a generalizable and data-efficient way; I believe that learning from experience (e.g., through **reinforcement learning**) and insights from **human cognition** are crucial towards this goal;
 - Understanding and reasoning about the world **causally**;
 - Positively impacting society;